 I know, it’s a radical idea.

 But since I’m rather radical myself, that’s how I organize my training.
-I do HIIT (high-intensity interval training) circuits on a treadmill or elliptical combined with circuits of weight-lifting three times a week.
+I do running and walking circuits on a treadmill or elliptical combined with circuits of weight-lifting three times a week.

 Final Thoughts

-There is no one-all be-all exercise solution.
+Despite everything I’ve mentioned in this post, there really is no one-all be-all exercise solution for weight loss.
+The most important factors for weight loss are diet and exercise consistency.
 You should explore, play, and do what is most enjoyable for you.
-If you are struggling with weight loss, focus on nutrition rather than fretting about the “best” type of exercise.
+If you are struggling with weight loss, focus on nutrition and regular exercise rather than fretting about the “best” type of exercise.

 Don’t follow an exercise routine that you can’t sustain or don’t find enjoyable.